openkfw/design-tokens/README.md

 # KfW Design Tokens

+> ⚠️ **Important Usage Notice**
+> KfW Design Tokens, along with all related documentation, components, support, and assets (e.g., fonts, icons, images), are intended for **internal use only**.
+> Although the source code for KfW Design Tokens is available under the MPL 2.0 License, this open-source release is provided solely as a **showcase**.
+> KfW fully reserves all rights to the KfW brand.
+The use of the KfW brand and design is subject to strict restrictions, even when built into code that we provide.
+> If you have any questions or need assistance, please reach out to our "Design System & Tokens Community" in the internal Webex channel or use the official [KfW Brand-Guide](https://brand-guide.kfw.de/document/85/de#/user-interface/user-interface).
+> The use of the protected trademark "KfW" is generally not permitted.
+If logo usage is necessary, the logo must be requested and approved in advance by KfW via [logo@kfw.de](mailto:logo@kfw.de).

 ![KfW Design Tokens](/kfw-design-tokens.png)

 KfW Design Tokens is the source of truth for designing KfW-branded digital products.
 By default, it's built to align with our corporate brand and design but allows for customization to fit your particular product.